A mortgage guide for first-time buyers in Dubai

 Types of loan options for first-time buyers

-When it comes to mortgage options first-time buyers have several choices, but there are distinctions in terms of eligibility, terms, and conditions.
+When it comes to mortgage options first-time buyers in Dubai real estate have several choices, but there are distinctions in terms of eligibility, terms, and conditions.

 - Murabaha: The bank buys the property and sells it to the buyer at a profit.
 The buyer repays the bank in fixed installments.